Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/08-bootstrapping-kubernetes-controllers.md

 systemctl status kube-apiserver kube-controller-manager kube-scheduler
 ```

+You should see some errors related to cluter role permissions.
+We will fix that in the next section.

 ## RBAC for Kubelet Authorization

 Create the `system:kube-apiserver-to-kubelet` ClusterRole with permissions to access the Kubelet API and perform most common tasks associated with managing pods: